silv3rarr0w/silv3rarr0w.github.io/_pages/about.md

 EDUCATION
 ======
 [1] SEP 2017-JUL 2021
  Hefei University of Technology > Materials of Science and Engineering > bachelor's degree of engineering

 [2] SEP 2021-Now
  Northwest University > Chemistry and Materials Science > master degree in engineering
-* SEP 2017-JUL 2021
-  Hefei University of Technology > Materials of Science and Engineering > bachelor's degree of engineering

-* SEP 2021-Now
-  Northwest University > Chemistry and Materials Science > master degree in engineering
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected) Getting started
+Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)